solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 ### 3.3.1.
 Improve table structure with distribution

 Now that we've identified the root problem of our performance woes, we are better equipped to fixing it.
-We've observed that the Sale_Heap table approximately 340 million records, which exceeds the recommended maximum size of a Heap table, which is 60 million.
+We've observed that the Sale_Heap table has approximately 340 million records, which exceeds the recommended maximum size of a Heap table, which is 60 million.
 It is recommended that we move this data from a heap table to a clustered columnstore table.
 We can also identify that the CustomerId column identifies as an ideal hash column candidate.
 The CustomerId column would not contain nulls, and would be predominantly used in JOIN, GROUP BY, DISTINCT, OVER, HAVING  and WHERE clauses.

 In this scenario, we already have the Sale_Hash CCI table.
 It was created using the existing heap table data using the following CTAS (Create Table As Select) statement: